-The Fairbank Major Transit Station Area Already Features Numerous Planning Applications - All of Which are Seeking Density Permissions Well Above those Contemplated in OPA 570
+The Keelesdale Major Transit Station Area Already Features Planning Applications - All of Which are Seeking Density Permissions Well Above those Contemplated in OPA 570

-There are a number of active applications underway in the Fairbank Major Transit Station Area.
-This reflects the market anticipation and assessment that the area is well-suited for residential intensification, with the soon to be opened Eglinton LRT and the Fairbank Station.
+There are two active applications underway in the Keelesdale Major Transit Station Area.
+Similarly, in other nearby Major Transit Station Areas along Eglinton (Fairbank, Caledonia, and Mount Dennis), there are also numerous development applications.
+This reflects the market anticipation and assessment that the areas around these Eglinton LRT stations are well-suited for residential intensification.

-The below map and table summarize these applications:
+The below table summarize these applications: